Karinliu/performance-matters-1819/README.md

 ## Performance matters
-For performance matters I used the following things:
+For performance matters I used the following things: <br>
-• First view
+• First view <br>
-• Time to first byte
+• Time to first byte <br>

 ### First view
 First it takes 2,18 seconds to fully load in the CSS.
 In order to make it faster, I minified the CSS file by using gulp (see [here](https://github.com/Karinliu/performance-matters-1819/blob/master/gulp/css.js).
 The loading now takes 2.14 seconds.